bartvanhoey/MauiAbpOpenIddict/README.md

   abp new BookStore -u blazor -o BookStore
 ```

+### Appsettings.json file of the DbMigrator project

-### Add the section below in the appsettings.json file of the DbMigrator project
+Add the section below in the appsettings.json file of the DbMigrator project

 ```bash
     "BookStore_Maui": {